IngoKl/TweetPinna/README.md

 # TweetPinna
 ![Logo](https://cloud.githubusercontent.com/assets/16179317/22861826/93aa52be-f122-11e6-891d-5ce9b452ef01.png?raw=true)

 TweetPinna is a tweet archiver written in Python (2.7x) that saves tweets and metadata to MongoDB.
 It is designed for long-running archival projects (e.g. for academic use) and is based on [Tweepy](http://www.tweepy.org/).
 As of now, TweetPinna is able to archive tweets based on search terms and/or hashtags.
+There is rudimentary support for archiving specific user's timelines.

 ## Features
 * Automatic image download (profile pictures, images in tweets)